- Silver Explorer

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

-All ocean-view suite accommodation; onboard meals; complimentary beverages served throughout the ship (an assortment of complimentary wines, champagne and spirits); all onboard gratuities (except spa); expedition parka and backpack; complimentary rubber boots on board; port charges and handling fees.
+All ocean-view suite accommodation; onboard meals; butler service; complimentary beverages served throughout the ship (an assortment of complimentary wines, champagne and spirits); all onboard gratuities (except spa); expedition parka and backpack; courtesy rubber boots on board; port charges and handling fees; Silver Suite guests receive laundry service and dinner at Officer's table; Grand and Owner's Suite guests receive laundry service plus dinner at Officer's table and 4 hours Internet service per voyage segment and 2 hours worldwide phone use per voyage segment.

 Airfare;air charter package [$1,140 per person (round-trip between Buenos Aires and Ushuaia and includes applicable transfers between the airport/pier)]; transfers and luggage handling; government fees and taxes; passport expenses; items of a personal nature, fuel surcharge may apply.